 Cornice Fall is the release of an overhanging mass of snow that forms as the wind moves snow over a sharp terrain feature, such as a ridge, and deposits snow on the downwind (leeward) side.
 Cornices range in size from small wind lips of soft snow to large overhangs of hard snow that are 30 feet (10 meters) or taller.
 They can break off the terrain suddenly and pull back onto the ridge top and catch people by surprise even on the flat ground above the slope.
 Even small cornices can have enough mass to be destructive and deadly.
 Cornice Fall can entrain loose surface snow or trigger slab avalanches.

 Cornices form on the downwind (leeward) side of sharp terrain features.
-Ridges above treeline are the most common locations.
+Ridges above the treeline are the most common locations.
 Cornices also form downwind of vertical ridge lines and tops of couloirs, in a process referred to as cross-loading.
 The largest Cornices form over time in areas that receive persistent wind from a similar wind direction.
 A common example is an above treeline saddle that funnels persistent winds, resulting in a Cornice that increases in size through the winter season.
-In Colorado, high elevation winds typically blow from southwest through northwest; and hence, large Cornices are more likely to form on the easterly side of terrain features.
+In Colorado, high-elevation winds typically blow from the southwest through the northwest; hence, large Cornices are more likely to form on the easterly side of terrain features.

 Timing and Triggering